Couple Stabbed to Death near Tokyo

 - Русский

-There were wounds to Toshiaki's stomach and Reiko's chest, according to the police and others.
+Just after the discovery of the couple, a fire started some 600 meters away from the scene, burning down eight houses.
+A man in his 70s and a woman in her 80s were taken to hospital, but both were conscious.

-A fire occurred on Wednesday afternoon, some 600 meters away from the scene of the stabbings, burning down eight houses and leaving a man in his 70s and a woman in her 80s injured, according to the Kashiwa fire department.
+On Thursday, the police established investigation headquarters, seeing the stabbings as a murder case.

-The police are looking to see whether the two incidents are linked.
+The police obtained an arrest warrant for an acquaintance of the stabbed couple on suspicion of arson of an inhabited building.
+He was found in the Chiba city of Inzai and arrested on the spot on suspicion of obstructing police duties.

 [Copyright The Jiji Press, Ltd.]